 - Taco Meatball Ring

 - 3 tablespoon fajita seasoning (or to taste)

 - 2 pounds pork tenderloin

 - 2 avocados

-- 2 tbsp lime juice from 1 lime
+- 2 tablespoon lime juice (from 1 lime)

 - Clean and slice the onions into long strips.
 Slice the peppers into long strips as well.
 Place peppers and onions in a large bowl, sprinkle 1 1/2 tbsp of the fajita mix over the onions and peppers and toss.